 Unique Sculpture of Rudra Shiva

 The most important piece of sculpture at Tala is a more than two meters high figure in red sandstone called Rudra Shiva.
 This is a unique piece of sculpture that is not found anywhere else in archeological history.
 This one of its kind piece that to me looked more like a Yaksha figure but for the Raudra or Ugra (aggressive) expression that it carries.
 It has been named Rudra Shiva.
 Another potential reason why it might have been inferred as Shiva is that Shiva is known as Pashupatinath or the Lord of the animals.
 And this figure portrays that aspect of him through various animal figures sculpted as body parts of this image.
 I think this can be the signature sculpture of Chhattisgarh.

 Body parts made of animal and human faces make this a unique figure.
 Look at the picture attentively and you will see the following.

 - The headgear is made of coils of a snake.

-- Nose is a Chameleon with endings like Scorpio.
+- The nose is a Chameleon with endings like Scorpio.

 - Eyebrows made with Frog.